-In Step 1: Learning To Read Basics we saw the importance of getting to know the sounds of not only the letters but also the sounds which the letter combinations make.
-In Step 2 we will be going over how to use CVC words in order to start reading.
-CVC words are words with a Consonant- Vowel- Consonant such as CAT.
+In Step 1: Learning To Read Basics we saw the importance of Phonics and Phonemic Awareness.
+In Step 2, we will learn how to use CVC words in order to start reading.

 *This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.*

 What is a CVC Word?